-A smaller DGEO means $f_\theta$ commits more similar errors on each of the two protected groups of instances contained in a class $c$, which further indicates $f_\theta$ is fairer with respect to the instances in class $c$~\cite{donini2018empirical}.
-Oppositely, a larger DGEO means $f_\theta$ is more unfair.
+The above DGEO is a continuous function to measure the fairness of two protected groups.
+A smaller DGEO means that $f_\theta$ commits more similar errors on the two protected groups of instances contained in a class $c$, which further indicates $f_\theta$ is fairer with respect to the instances in class $c$~\cite{donini2018empirical}.
+On the opposite, a larger DGEO means that $f_\theta$ is more unfair.

-Donini et al.~\cite{donini2018empirical} propose the notion of \textbf{DGEO constraint}.
+Donini~\textit{et~al.}~\cite{donini2018empirical} propose the notion of \textbf{DGEO constraint}.
 For a given threshold $\epsilon \geq 0$ indicating the maximum unfairness we can tolerate, a model $f_\theta$ is said to be \textbf{$\epsilon$-fair} if it satisfies